kosinaz/fast-food-regurgitated/README.md

 * bacon: 3 levels, extra calories for burgers
 * onion: 3 levels, extra calories for hotdogs
 * sausage: 3 levels, extra calories for pizzas

+Levels:

+On every level the lips has to eat the specified amount from the one or more foods.
+Each target amount is a product of four.
+Eating each of the specified amounts rewards one star and unlocks the next level.
+Eating half of the specified amount more rewards two, and another quarter of the amount rewards three stars.

+To unlock the next set of five levels ten stars need to be collected on the previous five levels.